dyota257/wrestlingscoreboard/to-do.md

     [ ] View record (all matches)
     [ ] Total class_points

+[ ] matches_temp table structure is wrong
+    - it will be veryy hard to look up records by wrestler
+    - need to rework structure so that EACH ROW is one wrestler, with own class_points
+    - at the end of every match, post two rows: one for blue, one for red

 ## Misc

 [ ] Exhibitions?
 Remember to mark them correctly somehow